-Walakpa Bay is an estuary that extends 6 miles (10 km) east from the Chukchi Sea, about 11 miles (18 km) southwest of Utqiaġvik, on the Arctic Plain, Alaska.
+Walakpa Bay is an estuary that extends 6 miles (10 km) east from the Chukchi Sea, and is located about 11 miles (18 km) southwest of Utqiaġvik, on the Arctic Plain, Alaska.

 In 1853, Commander Rochfort Maguire, of the Royal Navy, recorded the Inupiat name as "Walakpan".
 The Inupiat of today pronounce the name "Walakpak" and say it refers in meaning to a "big village".
 This locality has been a campsite for generations because of its proximity to a good coastal inlet.
-William Smyth reported that in August 1826 a village of nine homes was located one-half mile from the mouth of the inlet.
+William Smyth reported that in August 1826 a village of nine homes was located 0.5 miles (0.8 km) from the mouth of the inlet.
 Beechey named the estuary "Refuge Inlet" after the barge sent to explore the coast was trapped there by ice from August 25 to 28, 1826.

 Walakpa Bay is the location of a plane crash that killed humorist Will Rogers and aviator Wiley Post on August 15, 1935.
 In 1935, Post became interested in surveying a mail-and-passenger air route from the West Coast of the United States to Russia.
 Short on cash, he built a hybrid plane using parts salvaged from two different aircraft: the fuselage of an airworthy Lockheed Orion and the wings of a wrecked experimental Lockheed Explorer.
 On August 15, the pair were flying from Fairbanks to Barrow (Utqiaġvik) when they encountered fog and low-visibility.
 They became uncertain of their position and landed in Walakpa Bay to ask for directions from a group of Alaska Natives.
 On takeoff, the engine failed at low altitude, and the aircraft, uncontrollably nose-heavy at low speed, plunged into the lagoon killing both men.
 A memorial was built at the crash site that is listed on the National Register of Historic Places.
 Read more here and here.
 Click here to download the CoastView app and explore Walakpa Bay.